 – IPv6 handling: Some networks and Firefox configurations mishandle IPv6 when a VPN is active, leading to leaks or broken pages.

 – Security extensions and privacy tools: Ad blockers, privacy extensions, or corporate security policies can interrupt VPN traffic or block certain protocols.
+Microsoft edge vpn not showing up heres how to fix it fast 2026

 Understanding these common pain points helps you pick the right fixes without guessing in the dark.